samstav/simpl/docs/EnvVars.md

 If not specified, 10.12.0-1 is used.
 This can also be overridden by a constraint in a deployment.

-**CHECKMATE_BLUEPRINT_CACHE_EXPIRE**: the number of seconds before the blueprint cache expires.
-When the cache is expired, there will be an attempt to update the blueprint repository via a "git pull".
-If the git host is down, the expired cache will be used.
-All of this logic happens at deployment time.

 **CHECKMATE_BROKER_USERNAME**: the username to use to connect to the message queue